James Clark McReynolds: Attorney General

 While in private practice, McReynolds was retained by the government in matters relating to enforcement of antitrust laws.
 He litigated against the "tobacco trust" in United States v.
 American Tobacco Co. and against a monopoly over anthracite coal in United States v.
 Reading Co.
-In recognition of his "trust busting" credentials, Wilson appointed McReynolds as the 48th United States Attorney General on March 15, 1913, and he served until his accession to the Supreme Court the following August.
+In recognition of his "trust busting" credentials, Wilson appointed McReynolds as the 48th United States Attorney General on March 15, 1913, and he served until his accession to the Supreme Court in August 1914.
 His abrasive personality was understood to be a factor in his short tenure.

 Supreme Court

 On August 19, 1914, Wilson nominated McReynolds as an associate justice of the United States Supreme Court, to succeed Horace H. Lurton.
 The United States Senate confirmed him on August 29, by a 44–6 vote, and he was sworn into office on October 12.

 When the Supreme Court Building opened in 1935 during the Great Depression, McReynolds, like most of the other justices, refused to move his office into the new building.
 He continued to work out of the office he maintained in his apartment.
 He said that, with the country in economic turmoil, the government should not have spent so much money on a single building.